clyso/chorus/docs/swift-migration.md

   - b) Delete all objects in the container and try to delete the container again (may take a long time if there are many objects).
   - c) Create an async task to delete all objects, then retry the delete container task later.
   - d) Use [swift bulk delete](https://docs.openstack.org/swift/latest/api/bulk-delete.html).
 Is it supported by all swift implementations?
 - Q: Should we support [container synchronization](https://docs.openstack.org/swift/latest/overview_container_sync.html)?
 What if container `X-Container-Sync-To` was not migrated to the destination?
+Should we exclude sync destination container from migration because it will by synced by swift anyway?

 ```mermaid
 ---